 Get fit for your challenge

-This is a challenging ride and you'll need to have a good level of fitness to take part.
-Plan your training with expert tips and advice in our cycling training zone.
+These are challenging runs and you'll need to have a good level of fitness to take part.
+Plan your training with expert tips and advice in our training zone

 Make sure you have the right kit

 Take a look at our recommended cycling kit list for what to wear on the day and what to bring with you.
 A helmet and lights are essential for you to take part in this event.